-The assistant vice president reports to the vice president for student affairs and oversees the Center for Civic Engagement, FYI, Emerging Leaders, the Speaking Center, Discovery, and Student Affairs Assessment and Strategic Initiatives and the Fleishman Center for Career and Professional Development.
-The assistant vice president is also responsible for collaborative programs with academic affairs such as BAP, as well as for developing and promoting student success initiatives supporting high-impact learning.
+The assistant vice president oversees the Center for Civic Engagement, Office of Student Transition and Success, Student Affairs Assessment and Solutions for Engagement, and the Fleishman Center for Career and Professional Development.
+The assistant vice president is also responsible for collaborative programs with academic affairs such as the Binghamton Advantage Program, as well as for developing and promoting student success initiatives supporting high-impact learning.